Montecito Apartments: Tenants

-The Montecito was home to several future movie stars, especially New York based actors while working in Hollywood.
-It was Ronald Reagan’s first residence when he moved to Hollywood; Reagan lived at the Montecito from June 1937 to late 1938.
-Reagan was said to have been roommates at the Montecito with Mickey Rooney.
-Other celebrities who have lived at the Montecito include James Cagney, George C. Scott, Montgomery Clift, Geraldine Page, Don Johnson, Sal Mineo, and Ben Vereen.
-The Montecito was the subject of a two-part TV Guide profile written by Richard Gehman.
-It referenced many of its familiar character actor residents including Maurice Gosfield.
+Montecito Apartments was home to numerous future movie stars.
+The building was Ronald Reagan’s first residence after he moved to Hollywood; Reagan lived here from June 1937 to late 1938 and was reportedly roommates with Mickey Rooney.
+Other celebrities who lived in this building include James Cagney, George C. Scott, Montgomery Clift, Geraldine Page, Don Johnson, Sal Mineo, and Ben Vereen.